 Born and raised in Brisbane, Australia, I worked as a newspaper reporter and parliamentary researcher before moving to London in 1991 to read international relations at the LSE and work in policy research and communications.

-In 2014, I founded and helped to run an international humanitarian charity for 5 years.
-With a team of wonderful highly-trained researchers and a worldwide network, we raised awareness of great charities working at the heart of world's serious crises, until funding died.
+In 2014, I founded and helped to run an international humanitarian charity.
+With a team of wonderful highly-trained researchers and a worldwide network, for five years we raised awareness of great charities working at the heart of world's serious crises, until funding died.
 In early 2019, I began drafting the novel 'The Journey of Water', in large part inspired by a 600 mile walk from London to Geneva I undertook while working for the charity.

-I live in Italy, after a long spell in London.
-In Jan 2021, I graduated from the MFA program (low res) at Queens University in Charlotte NC.
-I'm very fortunate to have worked with some great teachers including MFA Director and Author, Fred Leebron, and Random House Executive Editor Andrea Walker.
+In Jan 2021, I graduated from the MFA program at Queens University in Charlotte NC.
+I'm very fortunate to have worked with some great teachers including MFA Director and Author, Fred Leebron, and Random House Vice President and Executive Editor Andrea Walker.

 What do I care about?

 Revealing the love between us all, and its power to transform our world.